decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

         data: Map<Entity, unknown>;
     }[];
 };

+// Warning: (ae-missing-release-tag) "compositeFromJson" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function compositeFromJson(jsonComposite: any): Composite;

 // Warning: (ae-missing-release-tag) "CompositeProvider" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //